-Class and Subclass members, seek recovery of their economic damages, attorneys' fees, restitution, and all other relief allowable under CAL.
-BUS. & PROF. CODE § 17200, et seq., including an injunction to enjoin Defendant from continuing its fraudulent and deceptive business practices.
+93. Because of Defendant's misconduct, Plaintiff, on behalf of herself, the Class and Subclass members, seeks recovery of their economic damages, attorneys' fees, restitution, and all other relief allowable under CAL.
+BUS. & PROF. CODE § 17200, et seq., including an injunction to enjoin Defendant from continuing their fraudulent and deceptive business practices.
 The damages sought are ascertainable, uniform to the Class and can be measured and returned to the Class members.

 B. VIOLATION OF CALIFORNIA'S CONSUMER LEGAL REMEDIES ACT, CAL.
-Civ.
-Code § 1750, et seq., on Behalf of the Nationwide Class and California Subclass
+CIV.
+CODE § 1750, et seq., on Behalf of the California Subclass